MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.automation.peers/itemscontrolautomationpeer.md

 + [GetChildren](automationpeer_getchildren_555647254.md) has an extensive implementation that returns the item peers and is used by all the derived peers.
 The peer also has other behaviors that are provided by the base [FrameworkElementAutomationPeer](frameworkelementautomationpeer.md) class.
 For more info, see "Base implementation in FrameworkElementAutomationPeer" section of [Custom automation peers](/windows/uwp/accessibility/custom-automation-peers).

-> For Windows Phone 8.x apps, ItemsControlAutomationPeer has methods that support creating item-specific automation peers for data items.
-See [CreateItemAutomationPeer](itemscontrolautomationpeer_createitemautomationpeer_1938957340.md) and [OnCreateItemAutomationPeer](itemscontrolautomationpeer_oncreateitemautomationpeer_1507723118.md).

 ### **ItemsControlAutomationPeer** derived classes